Phase 1 Foundations: What to Handle Before the Student Loans

 Rehab therapists depend on their bodies and their license to earn income.
 A back injury, a hand injury, a car accident, any of these can end or limit a clinical career.
 Most employer-sponsored disability policies don't cover that scenario adequately.

 There are two policies worth having: own-occupation disability insurance and term life insurance (if someone depends on your income).
-The full breakdown of how to audit your employer's disability policy and supplement it to cover the gap, is in the insurance guide.
+The full breakdown of how to audit your employer's disability policy and supplement it to cover the gap is in the insurance guide.
 Read it before you start throwing extra money at your loans.

-Step 6: Pick Your Student Loan Strategy
+Step 6: Pay Off Your Student Loans

 I'm a PT, not a financial advisor.
 This is not financial advice.
 Every situation is different and the math depends on inputs only you know.
 Please consult a qualified professional before making significant financial decisions.